This salaried Chemistry course 2XVH leads to QTS. Click here for Further clarity on the significance of different teacher training qualifications.

 Throughout your time in both schools, your university tutor visits you to monitor your progress and discuss your development with you and your school mentors.
 You will maintain close links with your host school throughout the programme.

-You will have the opportunity to teach across KS3/KS4 and to support KS5.
-KS3 topics include elements and chemical reactions, cell biology, nutrition and digestion, atoms, energy and forces.
+You will have the opportunity to teach KS3/KS4 and support KS5.